tutored-community/book-store-app-flutter-master/README.md

 - [Install Flutter on your PC](https://flutter.dev/docs/get-started/install)

 Flutter run needs a device to install the app, so make sure you have an emulator active or a connected physical device (already set up with enalbed debug USB).
-When you have all ready, fork and download the code this repo and run this commands in the project folder:
+When you have all ready, download the code this repo and run this commands in the project folder:

 ```
 flutter pub get